-Only the Principal, or members of the school's senior leadership team, should undertake the search of a student.
+Only the Principal, or members of the school's senior leadership team and/or the welfare team, should undertake the search of a student.
 The parent's prior consent to undertake a search is not required.

 Any searches of a student's own person or of their possessions will be carried out with due consideration for the student's personal dignity, health and safety, the school's Child Protection policy and the school's own Equal Opportunities policy.